-To qualify as a candidate for the M.Ed. in Educational Leadership, you must complete 33 semester hour credits of graduate study distributed as follows:
+To qualify as a candidate for the MEd in Educational Leadership, you must complete 33 credits of graduate study as follows:

-The post-master's certification programs require a minimum of 15 semester hour credits as outlined below.
-A candidate who has completed a master's degree other than the master of education degree in educational leadership at Shippensburg University will not be required to complete a second master's degree; however, his or her program will need to include additional courses identified as necessary for attaining the specified competencies.
+The post-master's certification programs require a minimum of 15 credits at Shippensburg University.
+A candidate who has completed a master's degree other than the MEd in Educational Leadership at Shippensburg University will not be required to complete a second master's degree; however, additional courses will be necessary for attaining the specified competencies.

 Superintendent's Letter of Eligibility

 Because of the diversity of applicant educational backgrounds and experiences, upon admission to the program, planned courses will be developed on an individual basis with your advisor from the department.
-A minimum of 15 credit hours is required.
+A minimum of 15 credits at Shippensburg University is required.

-In the supervisory certification programs, requirements vary according to specialty area, with a minimum of 15 semester hours required.
-For information concerning the requirements in your projected area of specialization, call or write to:
+In the supervisory certification programs, requirements vary according to specialty area, with a minimum of 15 credits at Shippensburg University.
+For information on the requirements in specific areas of specialization, call or write to: